hphelion/documentation/upload-publish-partner-images135.md

 * Private images
 * Bootable volumes

-This document explains how to upload images and make them public within the **Partner Images**, described in the following sections:
+This document explains how to upload images and make them public within **Partner Images**, described in the following sections:

 * [Getting started](#publishGetStarted)
 * [Creating an image from a snapshot](#publishWindowsSnap)